 Drink a lot of fluids.
 Avoid alcoholic drinks.
 They can make you want to smoke.
 Select water, herbal teas, caffeine-free soft drinks, and juices.

 Exercise.
-Exercising will help you relax.
+It will help you to relax.

 - Hang out with non-smokers.